Asset Discovery > Search and browse assets > Browse for assets

 If an asset has child assets associated with it, an arrow appears next to the name of the asset.
 Click the arrow to expand that asset and see the associated child assets.
 You can also create child-level assets for business assets depending on the selected asset type.
 To create child-level assets for a business asset, select the asset row and click the Action menu on the selected row.
 The options that you see on the Action menu are contextual to the selected asset type.
 To see the allowed child-level assets that you can create for each business asset type, see Parent-child relationships.

-The System assets tab on the Browse page with child assets expanded for one system asset.
+The System and Data Set tab on the Browse page with child assets expanded for one system asset.

 Find assets while browsing